 From understanding how to install and secure your child inside to ensuring it’s properly cleaned and knowing it’s not in recall, there’s safety in familiarity.
 For example, did you know some Evenflo car seats were recalled this September?
 Chances are, the rental companies are not keeping tabs on this either.
 Nor is “proper car seat inspection and installation” listed as their need-to-know skills of employment, respectively.

 But as parents, it’s important to feel confident and safe with your child’s car seat every time you use one; this may be impossible even with a nice- but unfamiliar- rental seat.
 Springfield personal injury attorney Douglas Heidemann specializes in child injuries; he says while child (under 13) fatalities from car accidents have steadily decreased since the 70s, they’re still responsible for one of every four unintentional deaths.
-Some parents may be familiar with those numbers, but Heidemann says most parents overlook one factor: car accidents tend to be more common in popular vacation destinations.
+Some parents may be familiar with those numbers.
+But Heidemann says most parents overlook one factor: car accidents tend to be more common in popular vacation destinations.
 From visitors navigating new and unfamiliar streets to dealing with more road congestion, the safest option for the child and parents’ peace of mind is bringing along the reliable car seat from home.

 Of course, rental car seats aren’t free either.
 Averaging around $10 to $15 per day, receiving a faulty seat probably isn’t how you want to start off those vacation vibes.
 Depending on how many children require car seats and the length of your stay, these daily charges can quickly add up to the cost of buying a new seat.

 On the contrary, most airlines allow parents to check car seats for free (and don’t count it as one of your bags).
-If your child is under 40 pounds you can bring the car seat for the plane, as recommended by the Federal Aviation Administration.
+If your child is under 40 pounds you can bring the car seat for the plane.
+This is recommended by the Federal Aviation Administration.
 If your child is over 40 pounds, you’ll need to check it.
 (SR4K note: Many airlines do allow for children over 40 pounds to use car seats on the airplane, especially if they are children with special needs.)
 Money saver, yes–but there is one strong argument against this.

 The car seat may come out of baggage claim slightly damaged from either the airport’s notoriously tough treatment of luggage or while stowed under the plane.
 To help diminish the chances of surprising damage, however, bring the car seat with you to the gate.
 From there, the airlines will check it for you, seriously reducing the amount of time the seat travels without you.
 When you de-board, the car seat will be waiting for you at the gate.
 If this seems like too much of a hassle, pack the car seat in either its original packaging or a padded box.